 In the quest for the best edging board, we looked for a model that got on edge easily, maintained good edge hold, and finished turns with ease and power.
 We tested every board in hardpack and pristine groomers; we also dunked heelside turns and surfed toe side turns to find our stand out models.
 Critical sub-components of edging include edge hold, stability, ease of initiation, and turning experience.

-Some of the most stable rides were wider, and shorter snowboards termed volume shifted snowboards have been gaining traction.
-Volume shifted snowboards such as the Weston Backwoods, K2 Simple Pleasures, or Yes Optimistic provide stability and mitigate toe and heel drag due to the added width.
+Some of the most stable rides are wider, and shorter snowboards (termed volume shifted snowboards) have been gaining traction.
+The volume shifted snowboards such as the Weston Backwoods, K2 Simple Pleasures, or Yes Optimistic provide stability and mitigate toe and heel drag due to the added width.
 These boards are generally downsized to achieve additional playfulness.
 The added width will help you hold an edge and people from the lift will say "that was beautiful."

-Common themes of boards that provided the best overall turning experience were: width, camber, and a medium to stiff flex.
-The three standouts for the most fun edging experience were the Yes Optimistic, Nitro Fury, and United Shapes Cadet.
-The Optimistic was a top performer for its ability to execute powerful, tight radius turns, and exit the turns with ease.
-The asymmetrical heel edge of the Fury provided extra edge grip for those inherently challenging heelside turns, and the United Shapes Cadet had a plush flex that provided a playful yet driven experience.
+Common themes of boards that provide the best overall turning experience are width, camber, and a medium to stiff flex.
+The three standouts for the most fun edging experience are the Yes Optimistic, Nitro Fury, and United Shapes Cadet.
+The Optimistic is a top performer for its ability to execute powerful, tight radius turns, and exit the turns with ease.
+The asymmetrical heel edge of the Fury provides extra edge grip for those inherently challenging heelside turns, and the United Shapes Cadet has a plush flex that offers a playful, yet driven experience.
 The Jones Explorer surprised us with its athletic ability and ease of turning, despite its stiffness.
-If these characteristics are not your chocolate milk, the Arbor Bryan Iguchi Pro Camber or Lib Tech Travis Rice Pro Pointy have longer sidecuts and long radius turning ability.
+The Arbor Bryan Iguchi Pro Camber or Lib Tech Travis Rice Pro Pointy have longer sidecuts and long radius turning ability.

 Stability at Speed

-A snowboard is the foundation for your riding security.
+A snowboard is a foundation for your riding security.
 Riding security means the rider feels in control at high speeds, whether that be straight-lining or carving edge to edge.
 If your board feels squirrely at high speeds, you're likely to fall; that is no fun, except for the people on the lift.
-To help you avoid this situation, we tested each board by straight-lining, carving at high speeds, and some wrecking.
+To help you avoid this situation, we test each board by straight-lining, carving at high speeds, with a little wrecking thrown in for good measure.
 Primarily the board's camber profile, flex rating, and side cut determine its performance in regards to high-speed stability.

 Boards with longer sidecuts, stiffer flexes, and cambered profiles generally perform better at high speeds.
 In contrast, they are often less playful and can be more challenging to ride when going slow.
 Boards with rocker profiles (due to the raised contact points), and softer flexing boards excel at slow to medium speeds and provide a playful ride; however, they can feel loose when opened up.
 These two designs are at the polar opposites of the spectrum.
 Like the story of Goldilocks, most are looking for something in the middle; just right.

-Some models that performed well in the edging category also did exceptional well in the stability at speed metric.
-The Jones Explorer, Lib Tech T-Rice Pro Pointy, and Arbor Bryan Iguchi Pro Camber score highly in this metric and is attributed to their stiff flex pattern and camber dominant profiles.
-Their rides lacked nose chatter, and their sidecuts were conducive to long radius turns.
-The Snoplanks Model A shares these design attributes but utilized a bamboo core, which gets stiffer as it flexes.
-This board was happy to charge through whatever was in the way with the utmost security.
-The Capita Kazu Pro was another strong competitor, with a high score attributed to its chatter-free ride, good dampness, and directional flex.
-This board still scored high in playfulness despite its high score in this category, which can often be a tradeoff.
+Some models that performed well in the edging category also did exceptionally well in the stability at speed metric.
+The Jones Explorer, Lib Tech T-Rice Pro Pointy, and Arbor Bryan Iguchi Pro Camber perform well in this metric, which is attributed to their stiff flex pattern and camber dominant profiles.
+Their rides lack nose chatter, and their sidecuts are conducive to long radius turns.
+The Snoplanks Model A shares these design attributes but utilizes a bamboo core, which gets stiffer as it flexes.
+This board is happy to charge through whatever was in the way with the utmost security.
+The Capita Kazu Pro is another strong competitor due to its chatter-free ride, good dampness, and directional flex.
+This board surprised us with its playfulness, which can often be a tradeoff for high stability.

 Float in Powder